About Grant County

 - Certified copies of recorded documents can be requested from the Recorder with appropriate identification and fees.

-The Assessor's office, reachable at (218) 685-4522, maintains property valuation records, assessment rolls, and parcel data.
-Property tax payment records and current tax information are handled by the Auditor-Treasurer's Office at (218) 685-4521.
-Grant County participates in the Minnesota statewide property tax system, and some property tax data may be searchable through state resources.
+The Assessor's office maintains property valuation records, assessment rolls, and parcel data.
+Property tax payment records and current tax information are handled by the Auditor-Treasurer's Office for Grant County participates in the Minnesota statewide property tax system, and some property tax data may be searchable through state resources.
+Many Minnesota counties offer GIS (Geographic Information System) parcel viewers online, and Grant County may provide access to mapping and parcel data through its website or through regional GIS consortiums.

 Vital Records

 Vital records for Grant County, Minnesota, including birth and death certificates, are maintained both locally and at the state level.
-The Grant County Recorder's Office at 10 2nd Street NE, Elbow Lake, MN 56531, (218) 685-4523, maintains birth and death records for events occurring within Grant County.
+Grant County Recorder's Office at 10 2nd Street NE, Elbow Lake, MN 56531, maintains birth and death records for events occurring within Grant County.
 However, Minnesota statute centralizes vital records authority with the Minnesota Department of Health, Office of Vital Records.
+Birth certificates can be requested from Grant County Recorder for births that occurred in Grant County, with a current fee typically around $26 for a certified copy.

-- Death certificates are similarly available through the Grant County Recorder's Office for deaths occurring in Grant County, with the same fee structure and eligibility requirements.
+- Death certificates are similarly available through Grant County Recorder's Office for deaths occurring in Grant County, with the same fee structure and eligibility requirements.

 - Online ordering of Minnesota vital records is available through VitalChek, the state's authorized vendor, at mn.gov/health/vitalsrecords, though service fees apply in addition to statutory fees.